 - DO NOT GIVE ASPIRIN, IBUPROFEN OR TYLENOL TO DOGS AND CATS FOR PAIN RELIEF UNLESS SPECIFICALLY PRESCRIBED BY YOUR VETERINARIAN.
 TYLENOL AND IBPROFEN ARE TOXIC TO ANIMALS AND ASPIRIN CAN BE DEADLY IF ADMINISTERED AFTER SURGERY.

 - Your pet should see your regular veterinarian for a post-operative exam 7-10 days after surgery.
 Have the incision checked for complete healing, discuss additional needs, and for follow up care, and boosters.
-THIS IS OF UTMOST IMPORTANCE.
+THIS IS OF THE UTMOST IMPORTANCE.

 - If you have any questions or concerns directly related to the surgery during the recovery period, please call the office at (972) 472-3500.
 If there is an emergency after hours or when our office is closed, contact an emergency vet office.